zwiebert/tronferno-mcu/README.md

- Too complicated and useless?
-I currently work on a GUI for android to work on top of the command line interface.
+ Too complicated and totally useless?
+I currently work on a GUI for Android.
 Maybe I also add a binary repository later, for the people (if any) who just want to flash their MCUs without having to install the build environment on their PC.

- The latitude and longitude configuration is required by astro function.
+ The latitude and longitude configuration is required by astro function obviously.
 But its currently disabled and a predefined table is used instead.
 Can be changed in user/main/astro.c  Enable math_write_astro().
 But the data it generates is probably wrong at the moment.

  Also, when using timer command: all data is overwritten in the shutter device.
 A daily timer will also overwrite the weekly timer and all flags like sun-auto.
 Exception: if you only send the real time (rtc-only=1), no timer data or flags besides the DST flag are changed.